MrTeacher-tech/exa_technical_documentation/README.md

 In addition, most users learn well from examples.
 Having a greater number of simple code snippets, which users can cut, paste, build, and learn from, will enable users to effectively leverage the APIs of AI companies like Exa.

 # Documentation Idea 2: How to Use Exa and Claude to Create a Legal Assistant Tool
-_see legal_assistant.md to see the documentation I created for this idea_
+_see legal_assistant.md to view the documentation I created for this idea_

 Exa is a powerful tool on its own.
 However, it is clear from the provided demos and tutorials that it is even more powerful when combined with an LLM.
 Anthropic’s technical documentation highlights legal analysis as a key use case for their Claude model.
 Thus, it is fitting for Exa to create a companion tutorial that demonstrates how its API can add even more value to this use case.
 To make this tutorial useful for the intended end users, it is important to also include how to read a PDF file with Python.